-This Ducati MH900e is no longer available.
-Please contact us for any further information you may require.
+This Ducati MH900e is not currently available.
+Please contact us using the form below if you require any further information on this particular 2002 Ducati MH900e.

 In 1978, the now legendary Mike Hailwood piloted a Ducati 900 around the Isle of Man, winning the TT despite retiring from Grand Prix Motorcycle racing some 11 years earlier.

 A staggering achievement at the best of times.
 Hailwood had won the TT 12 times previously including a hat-trick in 1961 but after retiring had started a short stint as a Formula 1 driver before a badly broken leg terminated his efforts in 1974 and he moved to New Zealand to start a boat business.
 Over the next few years, he would try his hand in a number of small scale events.

 Finding himself struggling to fit in and still with the racing bug at heart, ‘Mike the Bike’ agreed a big-money deal to return.
 There was much scepticism and doubt about his return amongst the excitement of the fans, with many assuming he would only tarnish his glowing record.

 Hailwood had ordered three Ducati 900s through the UK importer.
 Each with modifications to allow him to ride more easily, changing gear with his left leg instead of his right after his Formula 1 accident some years earlier.
 Despite the oddsmakers lack of support, Hailwood immediately got to grips with the far newer bike.
 His very first lap was his fastest-ever lap of the course with an average speed of 110mph across the daunting 37-mile course.
 Whilst others somewhat timidly approached the event putting reliability and caution in front, Mike took the win.